srujaniyengar/VisionX-prototype/README.md

 ## Contributing

 Pull requests are welcome!
 Whether you're a developer, accessibility advocate, or simply passionate about ocean health, contributions and feedback are encouraged.
-Please see [CONTRIBUTING.md](CONTRIBUTING.md) for details.

 ---

 ## Sustainability & Governance